WesselBoi/AI-Image-Generator--/README.md

 # AI Image Generator

-A MERN stack web application for generating AI-powered images using the Pollination API (used Hugging Face Stable Diffusion API earlier), with Cloudinary for image storage and React Router for navigation.
+A MERN stack web application for generating AI-powered images using the DropClip API (used Hugging Face Stable Diffusion API earlier), with Cloudinary for image storage and React Router for navigation.

 ## Features
 - Generate images from text prompts via Hugging Face Stable Diffusion API